sveltejs/svelte/documentation/blog/2023-06-22-svelte-dev-overhaul.md

 authorURL: https://puruvj.dev
 ---

-It is June 2023, 4 years after svelte v3 was released.
-The then-practical-now-notorious single-pager website that folks are familiar with also came out then, and has stayed the same until now.
-Svelte's API surface has been increasing steadily and the single pager got bigger and bigger, to the point where it was becoming difficult to find things.
-The community has been asking for a revamp for a while now, and it's here now!
+When the initial version of Svelte v3 was released four years ago, it included the single-page documentation that folks are familiar with.
+That documentation structure has stayed the same as Svelte's API surface has been increasing steadily.
+As a result, the single page got larger and larger to the point where it was becoming difficult to find things.
+The community has been asking for a revamp, and now it's here!

-Meet the new svelte.dev, a complete overhaul of the old website.
+Meet the new svelte.dev — a complete overhaul of the old website.

 ## Multi-page docs

-The huge single-pager was a huge nuisance, in terms of finding stuff(Hullo there Ctrl+F), as well as just having low performance due to the sheer size of the page.
+The table of contents had grown to be quite large and you had to scroll across half a dozen screens to see the whole thing.

 We heard you!
-The docs are all split up into multiple pages now.
-And all pages are split into their sections in the sidebar.
-Wanna know how to use the `class:` directive, or wanna look up the syntax for `{#await}`?
-All these are just one click away under the `Template Syntax` heading in the sidebar.
+The docs are all split up into multiple pages now and all pages list their sections in the righthand sidebar.

-All modules exposed by svelte are also listed in the sidebar, under the `Runtime` section.
+All modules exposed by Svelte are also listed in the sidebar under the `Runtime` section:

 - [svelte](/docs/svelte)
 - [svelte/store](/docs/svelte-store)